theidealmanish/superpage/README.md

 ## Solution:

-"Superpa.ge is a decentralized platform built on the Stellar blockchain that liberates creators.
+"Superpa.ge is a decentralized platform built on the Solana blockchain that liberates creators.
 We're building a suite of tools that put creators first, fostering direct connections with their fans, and maximizing their earnings.
 Our Chrome extension allows fans to tip creators directly on platforms they already use.
-We're leveraging Stellar's high-speed, low-cost transactions to make tipping instant and accessible."
+We're leveraging Solana's high-speed, low-cost transactions to make tipping instant and accessible."

 ## Key Features: